Tsukani/Steam-Profile-Clock/README.md

 * [Node.js](https://nodejs.org/en/) is required to run the application. `Current` version is recommended.
 * Your Steam account must be level 10 or higher.
 * A server (VPS/RDP) is highly recommended but not required.
 Having the clock run 24/7 requires the application to be open at all times.
-* The account's `sharedSecret` is highly recommended if the account uses Steam Mobile Authenticator.
-It is not required but makes sure that the clock will continue in case the session expires.
 * The `profileData Script` which can be found [here](https://github.com/Tsukani/Steam-Profile-Clock#profiledata-script).

 ## Installation